inspircd/docs/docs/3/modules/alias.md

 #### `<alias>`

-The `<alias>` tag defines an custom channel or server command.
+The `<alias>` tag defines a custom channel or server command.
 This tag can be defined as many times as required.

 Name           | Type    | Default Value | Description
 -------------- | ------- | ------------- | -----------